Texas Tech University

 Content

 The thank-you letter is a short note showing appreciation to the interviewers for their time and the opportunity to interview.
-In the letter, make a connection with the prospective employer by mentioning something specific or some topic of discussion during the interview.
+In the letter, make a connection with the prospective employer by mentioning something specific or a topic of discussion during the interview.

 Write separate notes to each interviewer with different content – they will compare notes!